 Crossword puzzles are the world's most popular word game.
 The first crosswords appeared in England during the 19th century.
 They were a far cry from what appears today in US newspapers, derived from word squares, groups of words that can be read across or down.

-These appeared in children's books and various periodicals.
-In the United States, however, the puzzle evolved to become a serious adult pastime.
+These early crosswords appeared in children's books and various periodicals.
+In the United States, however, the puzzle evolved to become a very serious adult pastime.

 During the height of the crossword craze in the 1920s, people lost their jobs and marriages were destroyed due to the addictive nature of these new puzzles.

 The first known crossword puzzle was created by Arthur Wynne for the eight-page comics section of the New York World.

 Usually, the page featured word squares, hidden words, and connect-the-dots exercises.
 However, Wynne wanted to try something different.

 He sketched a diamond-shaped grid (without black squares) and wrote the word "fun" (the name of the comics section) across the top of the square.